By Terry Weinheimer, The Weinheimer Group Inc

 Carpet delamination or separation of the carpets primary and secondary backing is one of the most misunderstood complaints in the carpet industry.
-Carpet delamination claims usually start out as concerns with seam appearance, a buckled or rippled carpet, fraying at room edges or fraying next to hardwood, ceramic, laminate or other hard surface floor.
+Carpet delamination claims usually start out as concerns with seam appearance or rippled carpet.
+Also, fraying at room edges or fraying next to hardwood, ceramic, laminate or other hard surface floor.

 The installer is called out to look at the carpet.
-Upon turning back a portion of carpet the installer is concerned with what appears to be a light spread of latex on the back of the carpet.
+Upon turning back a portion of carpet the installer is concerned.
+What appears to be a light spread of latex may be present on the back.
 Perhaps a chalky white powder is coming from the carpet back.
-While these may be real carpet delamination concerns, more often than not this is not a manufacturing defect and the consumer or “carpet professional” is not seeing a true carpet delamination problem.
+These may be real carpet delamination concerns.
+More often than not this is not a manufacturing defect.
+The consumer or “carpet professional” may not be seeing a true carpet delamination problem.

-In this article I will discuss some of the more common concerns seen by The Weinheimer Group and other expert inspectors when investigating carpet delamination claims.
+In this article I will discuss some of the more common concerns when investigating carpet delamination claims.
 I will also offer some tips for identifying carpet delamination and lamination problems.

 Carpet Delamination: Top 10 Alarms